Where to Buy

 The collected works of Machado de Assis — most notably Dom Casmurro and The Posthumous Memoirs of Brás Cubas — represent the achievement of the greatest Latin American novelist before the Boom generation, a writer who was astonishingly postmodern before postmodernism existed.
 Often called the "Brazilian Shakespeare," Machado de Assis employed unreliable narration, metafictional self-awareness, and darkly ironic humor decades before these techniques became hallmarks of twentieth-century experimental fiction.

 Writing in Brazil during the transition from Empire to Republic, Machado de Assis explored themes of slavery, social climbing, and self-deception with a sophistication that anticipated stream-of-consciousness narration and the unreliable narrator techniques later associated with modernism.
-His works constitute the foundation of Brazilian literature and have gained increasing international recognition as one of the most remarkable bodies of fiction produced in the nineteenth century.
+His works constitute the foundation of Brazilian literature and have gained increasing international recognition as a remarkable bodies of fiction produced in the nineteenth century.

 Awards & Adaptations